dmccuskey/DMC-Corona-Library/README.md

 <a name="dmc_sockets"></a>
 ### Module: dmc_sockets ###

-`dmc_sockets` is a non-blocking socket library and has two-flavors of sockets - asyncronous with callbacks or syncronous with events.
+`dmc_sockets` is a buffered, callback- or event-based socket library for clients which has two-flavors of sockets - asyncronous with callbacks or syncronous with events (non-blocking).
 In reality it's just a thin layer over the built-in socket library *LuaSockets*, but gives several additional benefits for your networking pleasure:

-* **Callback- or event-driven sockets**
+* **Callback- or event-based sockets**

-	The event-driven socket is more syncronous and the callback-driven is asyncronous in nature, but they're both non-blocking.
-Create that event-driven app like you've always wanted to !
+	The event-based socket is more syncronous and the callback-based is asyncronous in nature, but they're both non-blocking.
+Create that event-based app like you've always wanted to !

 * **Dynamic buffer**